opentensor/developer-docs/docs/getting-started/wallets.md

 ## Ways of creating wallet

 You can:
 - Create a wallet locally on your machine.
-This requires that you install Bittensor on your machine.
+This requires that you install Bittensor on your machine, or
-- Create an external wallet, either through the Bittensor website or by using a tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/).
+- Create an external wallet either through the [Chrome extension for Bittensor Wallet](https://chromewebstore.google.com/detail/bittensor-wallet/bdgmdoedahdcjmpmifafdhnffjinddgc?pli=1) or by using a tool like [subkey](https://docs.substrate.io/reference/command-line-tools/subkey/).
 An external wallet created in this way will allow you to use TAO without installing Bittensor.

 ## Creating a local wallet